-Methodology, according to Dew (2007, p.
-433), refers to 'the principles underlying particular research approaches, as distinct from "methods", which are ways of collecting data'.
-Methodology determines a method for researchers to produce data for analysis (Carter & Little 2008; Hesse-Biber & Leavy 2011).
-It is crucial that qualitative research should be situated within a methodological framework.
+Methodology, according to Silverman (2018, p.
+34), refers to 'a general approach to studying a research topic.
+It establishes how one will go about studying any phenomenon'.
+Methods refer to 'specific research techniques'.
+Dew (2007, p.
+433) suggests that methodology refers to 'the principles underlying particular research approaches', and is distinct from methods, which are 'ways of collecting data'.
+Methodology determines a method for researchers to produce data for analysis (Carter & Little 2008; Hesse-Biber 2017).
+It is crucial that qualitative research be situated within a methodological framework.
 According to Avis (2003, p.
 1003), researchers need to provide their 'methodological justification' by discussing the reason why they select a particular method in their research.
 Often, researchers simply suggest the use of a specific method, for example an in-depth interview or focus group, without giving the theoretical context or methodological framework (Avis 2003; Carter & Little 2008).
 It is a responsibility of qualitative researchers to create 'methodologically convincing stories' (Miller & Crabtree 2005, p.
 626) by providing a strong rationale for their research based on an informed knowledge of a methodological framework (Carpenter & Suto 2008; Carter & Little 2008).
 Dew (2007, p.
 433) contends that the methods researchers select and what they expect to get out of those methods is strongly formed by their 'methodological position'.
-It is crucial for qualitative researchers to have a good understanding of the methodology so that they are able to 'interpret data sensibly and with insight, and not simply interpret data in the light of preconceptions and prejudice-and so potentially perpetrate unsatisfactory or inappropriate understandings of the phenomenon of interest'.
+It is crucial for qualitative researchers to have a good understanding of the methodology so that they are able to 'interpret data sensibly and with insight, and not simply interpret data in the light of preconceptions and prejudice and so potentially perpetrate unsatisfactory or inappropriate understandings of the phenomenon of interest'.
 Without methodological frameworks, the rigour and value of qualitative research can be weakened (Carpenter & Suto 2008).

-There are a number of methodological theories that researchers may adopt in qualitative research.
-However, I shall only focus on those that are more relevant to the methods I include in this book.
+There are a number of methodological frameworks that researchers may adopt in qualitative research (Holloway & Galvin 2017; Rossman & Rallis 2017; Creswell & Poth 2018; Gray 2018).
+However, I shall only focus on those that are more relevant to the methods and the issues I include in this book.
 It is beyond the scope of this book to provide all methodological frameworks in qualitative enquiry, and I would encourage readers to read further for other theories.
 Qualitative research has its roots in early American sociology and anthropology, but it is also linked to English and French traditions (Bogdan & Biklen 2007).
 As readers will see, many of the methodological frameworks I shall include in this chapter stem from these traditions.